 And to that you may say: “But what about Columbia?!??
 They have rolling admissions with apps accepted all the way till April!”

 That is indeed true!
 However, it becomes incredibly difficult to get into Columbia if submitting an app anytime after like the end of January.
-Read this if you’re considering an application to Columbia this month or read this if you’re considering one even later.

 The other topic to honest-to-goodness be considering right now is: Do I even need an MBA?